ChameleonGeek/ebin-kodi/README.md

 - Cofiguring phpmyadmin
   - Ensure apache2 is selected (spacebar) and hit enter
   - Select yes when asked whether to use dbconfig-common to set up the database
-  - Enter the MySQL root password you created earlier in this script
-  - Enter and confirm a password for the phpMyAdmin application itself
+  - Enter and confirm a password for the phpMyAdmin application to connect to MySQL.
+You can let phpMyAdmin create a random password.
+As a user or DBA, you won't need to use this password.
+- Interactive User:
+  - The root account shouldn't be used for routine interactions with the EspressoBin.
+Enter a user name and password for this interactive account and answer the Ubuntu user information questions.
+- Root User:
+  - By default, Ubuntu sets the root account with no password.
+This account should be password protected.
+This should not be the same password as the interactive user.
 ## 5. Configuration cleanup via Webmin
 - Open a web browser and navigate to https://[espressobin ip address]:10000
 - Enter the username and password created while running the script and click "Sign In"